1. Home

 If you begin to notice changes in your dog’s eye or behavior, you should take them to the vet as soon as possible.
 Your vet will run some tests and either rule out the possibility of cataracts if there is something else going on, or they will refer you to the ophthalmologist.

 As a dog owner, you should check your dog’s eyes regularly so that you know what they usually look like.
 You won’t be able to tell if something is different about your dog’s eyes if you don’t know what they look like all the time.
-Give yourself a baseline and check your dog’s eyes at regular intervals.
+Establish a baseline and check your dog’s eyes regularly.

-You should also monitor your dog’s behavior, especially if he or she is doing something out of the ordinary.
-Some actions that you might notice are things that are a result of your dog trying to adapt to the loss of vision.
+You should also monitor your dog’s behavior, especially if they are doing something out of the ordinary.
+Some actions you might notice are the result of your dog trying to adapt to the loss of vision.

 Related: Your Dog's Five Senses: Sense of Sight